Justmarek/Stanford-CS244N/README.md

-# Natural Language Processing (NLP) by Marek
-This portfolio is a compilation of personal projects and assignments which I have worked on in the NLP space.
+# Stanford CS244N

+# Course Overview
+Natural language processing (NLP) is a crucial part of artificial intelligence (AI), modeling how people share information.
+In recent years, deep learning approaches have obtained very high performance on many NLP tasks.
+In this course, students gain a thorough introduction to cutting-edge neural networks for NLP.